gabriel88766/NESEmulator/README.md

 # NESEmulator
-In development: NES Emulator - CPP.
+In development, but mostly working.
+NES Emulator - CPP. \
 TODO: mappers and improve APU

 [1] Used to implement all instructions and addressing modes \